hashicorp/terraform-provider-azurerm/website/docs/r/media_live_event.html.markdown

 * `preview` - (Optional) A `preview` block as defined below.

 * `stream_options` - (Optional) A list of options to use for the LiveEvent.
 Possible values are `Default`, `LowLatency`, `LowLatencyV2`.
 Please see more at this [document](https://learn.microsoft.com/en-us/azure/media-services/latest/live-event-latency-reference#lowlatency-and-lowlatencyv2-options).
+Changing this forces a new resource to be created.

 * `tags` - (Optional) A mapping of tags which should be assigned to the Live Event.